 35,000 hungry Cal students roaming the streets!
 It is not surprising that restaurants in the vicinity of the U.C.
 Berkeley campus tend to emphasize the quick and inexpensive.
 Certainly, burger and pizza joints can be found in abundance.
 This being Berkeley, however, it is just as easy to find Korean, Mediterranean or Ethiopian fare served with some flair and imagination.

 Campus visitors may want to patronize one of the many food carts that set up shop on the sidewalk along Bancroft Street.
 Falafel, Asian noodle dishes, smoothies and the like make for tasty and quick snarfing on Sproul Plaza.
 Along Telegraph Avenue and the streets off it, Blondie's Pizza, Top Dog and Bongo Burger jostle with Asian eateries beyond number in an ethnic struggle over the student dollar.
-Smart Alec's and Cafe Intermezzo fill the bill for soups, salads and monster sandwiches.
+Smart Alec's fill the bill for soups, salads and sandwiches.
 For the quintessential hippie/radical flashback, duck into La Mediterranee, order an espresso, and watch the show.
 A smaller restaurant row of almost identical composition can be found on the other side of campus at the corner of Hearst and Euclid streets.

 Similar choices await the diner heading west from campus along Addison Street, Central or University Avenues.
 The ambiance here edges up incrementally over Telegraph Avenue (perhaps due to the absence of sidewalk squatters).
 On bustling Center Street, La Cascada serves up a zesty gourmet twist on burritos and throws in a juice bar.